 Defensive investments are those that can potentially mitigate the effects of broader market swings.
 They are typically thought of as involving health care, utilities, and essential consumer products—goods and services that people find it difficult to do without, even when money is tight.

-Defensive investments tend to go down less than other investments in its category, or may actually go up, depending on the nature of the investment.
+Defensive investments tend to go down less than other investments in its category.
+Or they may actually go up, depending on the nature of the investment.
 In other words, defensive investments generally outperform its closest benchmarks.

 Real estate is generally categorized as a more cyclical investment, along with basic materials, financial services, and consumer discretionary.
 In other words, when times are good, real estate goes up an vice versa.